aendie/Pyalmanac-Py3/README.md

 **UPDATE: Aug 2019**

 This includes a minor bugfix, improved and standardised output formatting, and cosmetic enhancements to the code.
-The idea is to have the same output formatting for both the PyEphem-based and Skyfield-based versions.
+The idea is to have the same output formatting for both the Ephem-based and Skyfield-based versions.
 If both are opened in a PDF reader, then simply by switching between tabs will highlight the data that has changed.
 Also one can now generate multiple years of almanacs with a single run.
 And output messages can be sent to the console or written to a log file if the log file has been opened.

 **UPDATE: Nov 2019**